 Penguin shipwreck memorial walk (Karori Cemetery)

-The Penguin Walk is a self-guided tour of grave sites of people who died in the 1909 Penguin shipwreck.
+A self-guided tour of grave sites at Karori Cemetery of people who died in the 1909 Penguin shipwreck.

 The Penguin leaving Wellington